Marilwoo/exprob_3/README.md

 Maria Luisa Aiachini - 4375373

 ### General introduction
+AGGIUSTAREEEE
 This project simulates a simple version of cluedo.
 The robot is inside a labyrinth made of 6 rooms that have known positions:(-4,-3)(-4,2)(-4,7)(5,-7)(5,-3)(5,1).
 The robot needs to go inside each room and search for hints.
 The hints are made by aruco markers: there are 5 markers in each room.
 The markers can have three different positions: placed at the top of the walls and on the floor vertically or horizontally.
-Once the robot has found a complete and consistent hypothesis, or it has visited all the rooms it goes to the home position (0,-1) to check if the winning hypothesis is found.
+The robot will go in each room in random order, if it visites all of them without having a complete and consistent hypothesis to check it will start again going in each room, again in random order.
+Whenever it finds a complete and consistent hypothesis it will go to home position (0,-1) to check if it is the winning one.
 If so the game ends; if not it will start again searching.

 ### Expected behavior
 The robot once the simulation has started execute the following steps: